phptuts/codingwithnoah/summer-camp/day-2/timing/index.md

 ![step 5](/images/summer-camp/day-2/timing/step_5b.png)

-6) In the other whole put a "Get Variable" block that uses the milliseconds variable.
+6) In the other hole put a "Get Variable" block that uses the milliseconds variable.

 ![step 6](/images/summer-camp/day-2/timing/step_6.png)